kizniche/Mycodo/docs/Inputs.md

 Inputs, such as sensors, ADC signals, or even a response from a command, enable measuring conditions in the environment or elsewhere, which will be stored in a time-series database (InfluxDB).
-This database will provide measurements for [Dashboards](Data-Viewing/#dashboard), [LCDs](LCDs), [PID Controllers](Functions/#pid-controller), [Conditional Statements](Functions/#conditional), and other parts of Mycodo to operate from.
+This database will provide measurements for [Dashboards](Data-Viewing.md/#dashboard), [LCDs](LCDs.md), [PID Controllers](Functions.md/#pid-controller), [Conditional Statements](Functions.md/#conditional), and other parts of Mycodo to operate from.
 Add, configure, and activate inputs to begin recording measurements to the database and allow them to be used throughout Mycodo.

 ### Input Actions

 Input Actions are functions within the Input module that can be executed from the Web UI.
 This is useful for things such as calibration or other functionality specific to the input.
 By default there is at least one action, Acquire Measurements Now, which will cause the input to acquire measurements rather than waiting until the next Period has elapsed.

+!!! note
-Note, actions can only be executed while the Input is active.
+    Actions can only be executed while the Input is active.

 ### Input Options